The following 'text-book' symptoms of fibromyalgia are taken from NHS.uk followed by my (summarized!) thoughts on each.

 Without your main muscles of movement engaged, other areas of muscle must compensate, but become stressed and prone to spasm.

 Feet, calves, hamstrings, back and neck.
 I've always experienced intense spasms.
-I was prone to 'stiches', but again I didn't know these were abnormal.
+I was prone to 'stitches', but again I didn't know these were abnormal.
 They were just something that happened regularly from my early childhood.

 Fatigue.
 Fibromyalgia can cause fatigue (extreme tiredness).
 This can range from a mild, tired feeling to the exhaustion often experienced during a flu-like illness.
 Severe fatigue may come on suddenly and can drain you of all your energy.
 If this happens, you may feel too tired to do anything at all.